MN-AATG is offering a spring 2023 workshop:

 Germanic American Institute, 301 Summit Ave S. St. Paul, MN

-Come join us for a free workshop around holidays that are celebrated in German-speaking regions.
-In addition to well-known holidays, you will get to know other festivals and customs that are unfortunately given little consideration in classic teaching material.
-The question of how festivals and customs originated, how they are celebrated in different German-speaking regions, and how they have changed over the years will be addressed.
-We will try out and discuss ideas on “Teaching Culture”.
-A special focus will be on developing innovative teaching ideas and activities for competency-based foreign language instruction.
-At the end of the day, you will take home not only newly-acquired knowledge about festivals and holidays, but also a collection of materials and creative teaching ideas for creating a “culture curriculum”!
+In spring 2023 we organized a workshop on holidays celebrated in German-speaking regions.
+In addition to well-known holidays, participants got to know other festivals and customs that are unfortunately given little consideration in classic teaching material.
+The question of how festivals and customs originated, how they are celebrated in different German-speaking regions, and how they have changed over the years was addressed.
+We also discussed ideas on “Teaching Culture,” with a special focus on developing innovative teaching ideas and activities for competency-based foreign language instruction.
+Participants took home not only newly-acquired knowledge about festivals and holidays, but also a collection of materials and creative teaching ideas for creating a “culture curriculum”!

 Fall Workshop 2022